postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/roles-and-permissions.md

 * **Super Admin** - Manages everything within a team, including team settings, members, roles, and resources in [public, team, or private workspaces](/docs/collaborating-in-postman/using-workspaces/managing-workspaces/#changing-workspace-visibility).
 Team members with this role can perform all actions that Admin, Billing, Community Manager, API Network Manager, and Developer roles can perform ([Enterprise plans only](https://www.postman.com/pricing)).
 * **Admin** - Manages team members and team settings.
 * **Billing** - Manages team plan and payments.
-Billing roles can be granted by a Super Admin, by a fellow team member with a Billing role, or by an Admin when inviting a new team member.
-If this isn't possible, contact the [Support Center](https://support.postman.com/hc/en-us).
+Billing roles can be granted by a Super Admin, Team Admin, or by a fellow team member with a Billing role.
 * **Developer** - Has access to all team resources and workspaces.
 * **Community Manager** - Manages the public visibility of workspaces and team profile ([Professional and Enterprise plans only](https://www.postman.com/pricing)).
 * **API Network Manager** - Manages a team's [Private API Network](/docs/collaborating-in-postman/adding-private-network/), including adding APIs and reviewing requests to add APIs.
 A Super Admin or another team member with the API Network Manager role can grant this role to a user ([Enterprise plans only](https://www.postman.com/pricing)).